that-tinsin-guy/items-of-the-months/_posts/2020-12-01-box-o-ghosts.md

   notes: |
    Gives you more stats after combat<br>
    Makes it snow in zones you visit<br>
-   Shares XP with the other Crimbo Ghosts
+   Shares XP with the other Crimbo Ghosts<br>
+   Cannot carry equipment
   img: itemimages/cghost_cheer.gif
   num: 281

+- name: Ghost of Crimbo Commerce
+  type: familiar
+  notes: |
+   Causes enemies to drop more Meat<br>
+   Occasionally compels you to buy stuff<br>
+   Shares XP with the other Crimbo Ghosts<br>
+   Cannot carry equipment
+  img: itemimages/cghost_commerce.gif
+  num: 282

 # carol buffs

 - name: ...
   type: ...